-The Conservative Environment Network's Board brings together thought-leaders from business, politics and civil society to advance conservative environmentalism.
+The Conservative Environment Network brings together thought-leaders from business, politics and civil society to advance conservative environmentalism.

 Ben Goldsmith is CEO of Menhaden Capital and co-founder of specialist long-term investment group WHEB.
-He also chairs the UK Environmental Funders’ Network and is an Advisory Council member for the Oxford Martin School.
-In chairing CEN, he is supported by a Board and Steering Committee of prominent centre-right environmentalists.
+He is also a non-executive Board member of the Department for the Environment, Food and Rural Affairs, the co-founder of the UK Environmental Funders’ Network, and an Advisory Council member for the Oxford Martin School.

 Benet Northcote is Director, Corporate Responsibility at John Lewis Partnership, having previously been Deputy Private Secretary to The Prince of Wales, where he was responsible for The Prince’s work on the Sustainability and Responsible Business.